 Did you know that Mercury retrograde has a shadow period?
 Actually all planetary retrogrades do.
 The Mercury retrograde shadow phase happens about two weeks before and after the planet’s backspin.
 It helps us prepare (before) and process (after).

-Heads up: Mercury retrograde’s shadow period has begun.
-On August 12, 2017, the messenger planet will begin a three-week backspin through analytical Virgo and attention-seeking Leo, but we’re already feeling its effect.
-Mercury retrograde officially ends on September 5, but it takes a couple weeks to shake off its juju.
+Head’s up: Even though Mercury retrograde is over, Mercury retrograde’s shadow period is still in effect.
+The messenger planet began his three-week backspin through analytical Virgo on August 12, and then backed into attention-seeking Leo August 31.
+Mercury retrograde officially ended on September 5, but it still takes a couple weeks to shake off its juju.

-The “shadow period,” when Mercury’s rearward influence begins to make itself known, began on July 24, 2017 and will linger until September 19, 2017.
+The “shadow period,” when Mercury’s rearward influence will inevitably make itself known.
+Mercury’s shadow began on July 24, 2017, and will linger until September 19, 2017.
 During this cycle, we should all take the necessary Mercury retrograde precautions, moving ahead at a gentle clip and not rushing into anything binding.
 Back up all data to password-protected (or firewall-protected) cloud storage, changing overused login codes and making sure that all important bills are being paid in a timely fashion.

 To figure out the Mercury retrograde shadow dates, you’ll need an ephemeris, which is a guide to where all the planets are at any given time.
 We like this handy one from Llewlyn but you can also find them online (the Swiss ephemeris from Astro.com covers 8000 years!).